GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

-We remind the reader that the attribute ``name`` of the constitutive models defined here must be used in the **ElementRegions** and **Solvers** XML blocks to point the element regions and the physics solvers to their respective constitutive models.
+We remind the reader that the attribute ``name`` of the constitutive models defined here must be used in the **ElementRegions** and **Solvers** XML blocks to point the element regions and the physics packages to their respective constitutive models.

 .. literalinclude:: ../../../../../inputFiles/compositionalMultiphaseFlow/benchmarks/SPE10/deadOilSpe10Layers84_85_base_iterative.xml
   :language: xml